aspyk/vegeo_trend_analysis/doc/user_guide.md

 ### Plotting module

 Plotting module generates scatter plot on global map to display the trend results.
 Several maps are created for each of the 4 output (`len`, `pval`, `slope`, `zval`) of the trend algorithm.
 The scatter plot shows the points at the LANDVAL sites location colored by these variables.

+Note that the `zval` shown in the plot corresponds with the Mann-Kendall test Z-statistic (one value per time series), and not with the Z-score calculated during the pre-processing (one value per observation).

 #### Implementation
 python file: **trend_file_merger.py**